DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/04chapter3.md

 did not prevent a great comeback of *mimesis* in other historical periods, as well as its decline in others.
 It really relates to an oscillating movement.
-But this movement does not, as Bolter and Grusin suggest, limit itself to two poles -- namely, immediacy and hypermediacy.
-In moving towards representation, other tendencies arise, for example the tendency to create world hierarchies in structured taxonomies, the tendency to organize complex linear structures, the tendency to mathematize reality, or the tendency to create networks (that we observe with the Romans, builders of road networks, with the English *Railway mania* and *Canal mania,* with internet pioneers...).
+But this movement does not, as Bolter and Grusin suggest, limit itself to two poles – namely, immediacy and hypermediacy.
+In moving towards representation, other tendencies arise, for example the tendency to create world hierarchies in structured taxonomies, the tendency to organize complex linear structures, the tendency to mathematize reality, or the tendency to create networks (that we observe with the Romans, builders of road networks, with the English *Railway mania* and *Canal mania*, with internet pioneers...).
 We could identify an ensemble of tendencies to describe particular mediating conjunctures.
 It is what we will do in the last chapter of this work in an attempt to justify the mediating conjunctures that